Wintermute0110/Wintermute0110.github.io/LKESG/MAME.md

 ## Controlling MAME with a gamepad

+You will need a keyboard to configure your gamepads in MAME.
+Once the gamepads are configured the keyboard is not needed.

  * The default control configuration file is `~/.mame/cfg/default.cfg`.
 Delete this file to restore all controls to its default values.